YunzhiWei/selflearning-notes/Linux-Operation/devenvsetup.md

 ```
 #!/bin/sh
 # chkconfig: 2345 90 10
-# descrption: Redis is a persistent key-value database
+# description: Redis is a persistent key-value database
 ```

 ```